Speed Gems II

 The crankshaft on the ’57 to ’63 has a flywheel locating flange OD of 2.90 inches.

 Our innovative machining allows 1 part number to fit BOTH flanges with NO adapter or spacer of any kind, and still locate correctly on BOTH flanges.
 We designed this, so when our competition starts copying us, (they always do) you’ll know.
-They currently utilize a spacer or tell you to grind away the locating flange!.
+They currently utilize a spacer or tell you to grind away the locating flange!
+I can't believe they tell you to destroy your crankshaft.

 The pilot bushing adapter is different for each type of crankshaft.
 The pilot adapter OD for the ’57 to ’63 is 2.03.
 The pilot adapter OD for the ’64 to ’66 is 1.702.